 The term 'smart casual' is widely agreed to be one of the most ambiguous in the English language.
-Trusty Google uses smart casual in a sentence as "think of a smart casual outfit as one that you'd wear for a movie or dinner date", and, while we concur, must say that is wildly broad and confusing.
+Trusty Google uses smart casual in a sentence as "think of a smart casual outfit as one that you'd wear for a movie or dinner date", and, while we concur, we must say that is wildly broad and confusing.
 But fear not, there are a few tips we can give to make a lot more sense of this whole thing.

 Formal suiting is invariably crafted from shiny, smooth fabrics which give a close-fitted and streamlined profile.
-A garment cut from wool, linen, corduroy and other textured fabrics change the look of a piece altogether, making them appear slightly larger in size which adds to the casual feel.
+A men's blazer that is cut from wool, linen, corduroy and other textured fabrics change the look of a piece altogether, making them appear slightly larger in size which adds to the casual feel.
 The Drydon Knitted Blazer is the perfect example of this, constructed from a wool-cotton blend and available in two versatile colourways, pair it with some chinos and you've got yourself event-ready.
 Changing up textures also applies for footwear, where suede may sometimes be a more appropriate option than leather.

 Another upgrade is that from tie to pocket square.
 It is not common that a tie is required under the smart casual umbrella, but if you're veering more to the smart end of the spectrum, a pocket square is a nice touch.
 A classic white option will match with virtually anything, or you can use this accessory as an opportunity to add a hint of colour.
 Fold yours over a few times to give it texture before puffing it in your blazer chest pocket.